Bulk-Edge Correspondence for Finite Two-dimensional Ergodic Disordered Systems: Set-up and Main Results

 The proof is presented in Section \ref{sec_bec}.
 It generalizes Theorem \ref{thm_bec_non_random_finite} to the disordered regime.
 From a practical perspective, Theorem \ref{thm_bec_disorder} provides a rigorous foundation for the BEC principle for finite disordered systems and we hope it could support emerging theories of two-dimensional topological alloy-type materials; see \cite{chan2024topological_alloy} and the references therein.
-We also note that by slightly modifying the proof in this paper, we can prove Theorem \ref{thm_bec_disorder} for simply-connected domains with more general shapes, not necessarily restricted to the box $\Lambda_L=[-L,L]\times [-L,L]$.
+We also note that by slightly modifying the proof in this paper, we can prove Theorem \ref{thm_bec_disorder} for simply-connected domains with more general shapes other than the simple box $\Lambda_L=[-L,L]\times [-L,L]$ considered in this paper.
 This is left to the interested reader.